 I was watching for these gasps and I caught these (all videos created by Bill Jelen)

-- Alt ; (Shortcut) Highlight an area of data, hold down the Alt key and press the semicolon key (as found in ‘Go To special’)
+- Alt ; (Shortcut) highlight an area of data, hold down the Alt key and press the semicolon key (as found in ‘Go To special’)

 I wasn’t just taking notes of when the crowd was gasping.
 I was also taking notes for myself.
 Here are some of my favorite highlights:

 - ‘Power Query’ When Mr Excel calls this the ‘Nobel Prize Feature’ then it’s got to be amazing!
 Bill gave us a demonstration and he’s right, it is amazing!
 When you use it to cleanup and reshape your data, the M language records your steps.
 Ken Puls was written a book called ‘M Is for (Data) Monkey: A Guide to the M Language in Excel Power Query‘.
-In Excel 2016 Power Query it’s no longer an add-in but now a native feature of Excel found in the ‘Get & Transform’ section.
+In Excel 2016 Power Query is no longer an add-in but a native feature found in the ‘Get & Transform’ section.

 - ‘Power BI‘ Bill showed us how to type a question into the search area and see Power BI magically show us the answer.
 Read here to learn more.